We're the Millers

-We're the Millers is a 2013 American road black comedy film directed by Rawson Marshall Thurber and starring Jennifer Aniston, Jason Sudeikis, Emma Roberts, Will Poulter, Nick Offerman, Kathryn Hahn, Molly Quinn, and Ed Helms.
+We're the Millers is a 2013 American comedy road film directed by Rawson Marshall Thurber and starring Jennifer Aniston, Jason Sudeikis, Emma Roberts, Will Poulter, Nick Offerman, Kathryn Hahn, Molly Quinn, and Ed Helms.
 The film's screenplay was written by Bob Fisher, Steve Faber, Sean Anders, and John Morris, based on a story by Fisher and Faber.
 The plot follows a small-time pot dealer (Sudeikis) who convinces his neighbors to help him by pretending to be his family in order to smuggle drugs from Mexico into the United States.

-The film was released on August 7, 2013, by New Line Cinema through Warner Bros.
+The film premiered at the Traverse City Film Festival on August 3, 2013 and was released on August 7, 2013, by Warner Bros.
 Pictures.
 Despite mixed reviews, it was a box office success, grossing $270 million worldwide against a $37 million budget during its theatrical run.
 It was nominated for four People's Choice Awards, and six MTV Movie Awards, winning two.

 Plot

 In Denver, low-level marijuana dealer David Clark is robbed of his money and stash, some of which he owes to his supplier and college acquaintance Brad Gurdlinger.
 Gurdlinger forces him to smuggle marijuana from Mexico to clear his debt.
 Realizing that attempting to get through customs alone would be suspicious, David hires his neighborsa stripper stage-named Rose; local runaway Casey; and naïve, recently abandoned teenager Kennyto pose as his wife, daughter, and son respectively, dubbing themselves the "Millers".

 When the Millers reach the compound, they learn it is not "a smidge" as Gurdlinger described, but two tons.
 They are stopped by authorities twice, but get by on bribery and sheer luck.
 Due to the extra load from the marijuana on the RV, one of the radiator hoses breaks.
 The Fitzgeralds (consisting of father Don, mother Edie, and daughter Melissa), a family actually vacationing in an RV whom the Millers had encountered at the border, catch up to them and tow them to a repair shop.
 On the way, they learn that Don is a DEA agent, alarming them.

 Kenny develops a crush on Melissa.
 After he reveals that he has never kissed a girl, Casey and Rose give him kissing lessons while David films; Melissa walks in on them and assumes they are in an incestuous relationship.

 Gurdlinger misled David, as the marijuana is stolen from cartel boss Pablo Chacon.
 The next day, when the Millers head to the shop for the RV, Chacon and his henchman One-Eye are waiting for them.
 As he prepares to kill the Millers, they disclose they are not a real family and did not know they were stealing from him.
-Rose is given a chance to prove that she is a stripper by dancing, and when she gets close to Chacon, she turns a steam vent onto him.
+Rose is given a chance to prove that she is a stripper by dancing in her underwear, and when she gets close to Chacon, she turns a steam vent onto him.
 The Millers then escape in the RV, with Kenny behind the wheel.